Vitols999/QMS-WIKI/QMapTool/ReferenceTool.md

      ![Input of WGS84 coordinates](QMapTool/images/RefToolCoord.jpg "Input of WGS84 coordinates")

      _Remark:_ An easy way to get reference points into QMT is to use QMS.
 Find some reference point which is on the raster map and on the
      QMS map as well.
-Right click the QMS map at the reference point location to get a context menu and then click `Copy position`.
+Right-click the QMS map at the reference point location to get a context menu and then click `Copy position`.
 This copies the current position to the clipboard.
-Now, goto to the QMT window and add the reference point.
+Now, go to to the QMT window and add the reference point.
 When being asked for the coordinates simply press `CTRL-V` to insert the coordinates found in QMS.

 1. Click the `Start projection wizard` icon (![](QMapTool/images/GridWizzard.png)) and select the coordinate system for the output of referenced data.
 An example is shown in the next image.